Introduction

 As mentioned earlier, “SELECT *” is potentially a heavy operation to be performed on a production database.
 Compared to full table sync, the “incremental column” approach puts much less load on the system, where each sync only fetches rows changed or modified since the last recorded checkpoint.
 These changed rows then get combined with the previous table snapshot, reconstructing the latest state of table data—a recursive model to continuously apply new changes on the existing dataset.

-CDC further builds on the incrementality idea.
+Change Data Capture further builds on the incrementality idea.
 Since it reads log files instead of querying the database, it also further reduces system load.

 The following diagram illustrates the few steps to re-materialize a database table to its latest state: